BrandonStackDev/BoomShockaFps/README.md

  - Sounds
     - freesound - (https://freesound.org) --good collection with commons license
     - Audacity - (https://www.audacityteam.org/) -- great free sound editor
+    - Game Music - The music for the game is old stuff I used to write, and from FlannelKat, my band in college and highschool.

 ## future enhancements, etc...